 Healthy lifestyle changes can help with some types of liver disease.
 For example, alcohol-related liver disease may improve if you stop drinking alcohol.

 Some types of liver disease (such as certain types of hepatitis) may need to be treated with medicine.

 If you have severe liver damage and scarring (cirrhosis), you may need a liver transplant.

 How to prevent liver disease

-The three main causes of liver disease are:
+The 3 main causes of liver disease are:

-You can reduce your risk of many types of liver disease with some simple lifestyle changes:
+You can reduce your risk of many types of liver disease with some simple lifestyle changes such as:

-You don't have to be an alcoholic to risk damaging your health by drinking.
+You do not have to drink an excessive amount of alcohol to risk damaging your health.
 Regularly drinking just over the recommended levels can be harmful.

 Page last reviewed: 09 August 2023